 To rehabilitate the urban heating systems in critical areas, the main targets envisaged for 2015 include the implementation of the best available technologies for reducing emissions of sulphur dioxide (SO2) to 15 thousand tonnes (from 80 thousand tonnes in 2003) and of mono-nitrogen oxides (NOx) to 4 thousand tonnes (from 7 thousand in 2003).
-Particulate emissions will be reduced and those of heavy metals will be maintained below 1989 levels.
+Particulate emissions will be reduced from 38.6 thousand tonnes per year in 2007 to less than 15.5 thousand tonnes per year in 2013, and those of heavy metals will be maintained below 1989 levels.
 It is planned to rehabilitate the central heating systems in eight municipalities, resulting in a considerable improvement of air quality.
 Studies for the most suitable options will be prepared for another 15 locations, complete with provisions for the rehabilitation of substandard deposits for ashes and slag and of heating and hot water distribution networks.

 The overall cost of compliance with air quality standards required for this sector according to the Community acquis, identified at the level of 2004, amounts to approximately Euro 5.2 billion for the 2007-2013 period.
 Actual co-financing from the EU Cohesion Fund will amount to about Euro 230 million, with an equivalent contribution from the Romanian national and local public budgets (up to Euro 460 million).
-The measures to improve air quality are supported through the Sectoral Operational Programme 'Economic Competitiveness' (co-financed by the European Regional Development Fund) providing for investments aimed at reducing polluting emissions from large combustion installations operating in the national energy sector.
+The measures to improve air quality are supported through the Sectoral Operational Programme "Economic Competitiveness" (co-financed by the European Regional Development Fund) providing for investments aimed at reducing polluting emissions from large combustion installations operating in the national energy sector.
 Still, the financial resources that have been identified so far are not sufficient, and a substantial additional financial input will be required through external borrowing and promotion of public-private partnerships.